AmalIrfan/popa/README.md

 Popa
 ====

-A cheap copy of Forth that works like a virtual machine.
+A cheep copy of Forth that works like a virtual machine.

 ## Build